-It is designed to develop students' four language skills - listening, speaking, reading and writing.
-Moreover, this course will prepare students to demonstrate their proficiencies across the three communication modes: interpretive, interpresonal, and presentational.
-You will learn to introduce yourself and others, ask questions, issue invitations, identify and describe things and people, talk about past, present and future activities, and more.
-You will also learn to read and write hiragana, katakana, and 72 kanji characters.
-By the end of the first semester, students are expected to reach a novice-mid, or higher, level of proficiency as defined by the ACTFL (American Council on the Teaching of Foreign Languages) Proficiency Guidelines.
+This course is a continuation of JPN 1131 Beginning Japanese 2 and covers "Genki II" Lessons 15 through 21.
+It is designed to further enhance students' four language skills in listening, speaking, reading, and writing.
+Moreover, this course will prepare students to demonstrate their proficiencies across the three communication modes: interpretive, interpersonal, and presentational.
+Students will learn to invite friends to do something, talk about hopes and wishes, as well as speak respectfully and modestly, and more.
+Approximately 100 additional kanji will also be learned.
+By the end of the course, students are expected to reach an intermediate-low, or higher, level of proficiency as defined by the ACTFL (American Council on the Teaching of Foreign Languages) Proficiency Guidelines.

-You must attain a letter grade of C or higher, which is a composite score of 73 or higher, or receive instructor's permission to continue in JPN 1131.
+You must attain a letter grade of C or higher, which is a composite score of 73 or higher, or instructor's permission to continue in JPN 2231.